 - Butter and Sage (simply replace half or all of the extra virgin olive oil in this recipe with butter)

 The Best Tools For Making Gnocchi Like A Nonna

-- Gnocchi Board (sub a fork, cheese grater, or don’t add grooves at all, or simply dimple it with your thumb to make a little ‘cup’ *see photos above)
+- Gnocchi Board (sub a fork, or cheese grater, or don’t add grooves at all, instead simply dimple it with your thumb to make a little ‘cup’ *see above photo)